okyeron/fates/hardware/BOM.md

 ## Fates 1.5 BOM

-Some alternate parts are listed with a zero quantity.
+Some parts are listed with a zero quantity.
 This are meant to be alternates.
 Choose what works best for you.

 PJ302M jacks are available from [Thonk](https://www.thonk.co.uk/shop/3-5mm-jacks/ ), [Synthcube](https://synthcube.com/cart/3-5mm-mono-jack-pj302m-rt-angle-hex-nut) and [Modular Addict](https://modularaddict.com/pj302m-jacks) among other sources.

-Raspberry Pi 3B+ can be purchased from a number of sources such as [Adafruit](https://www.adafruit.com/product/3775?src=raspberrypi), [CanaKit](https://www.canakit.com/raspberry-pi-3-model-b-plus.html?cid=usd&src=raspberrypi&src=raspberrypi), [Element14](http://www.newark.com/49AC7637?src=raspberrypi), etc.
+Raspberry Pi 3B+ or 4B can be purchased from a number of sources such as [Adafruit](https://www.adafruit.com/product/3775?src=raspberrypi), [CanaKit](https://www.canakit.com/raspberry-pi-3-model-b-plus.html?cid=usd&src=raspberrypi&src=raspberrypi), [Element14](http://www.newark.com/49AC7637?src=raspberrypi), etc.

 | Mouser  | QTY | Part | Value | Package |